Navigating WHMIS 2015: A Guide for Canadian Food Businesses

 • Workplace labels: Employers may create workplace labels when hazardous products are decanted.

-2. Education and Training
+2. Education and training

-WHMIS training is a legal requirement for all employees who come into contact with hazardous materials or controlled products in the workplace.
-To obtain a WHMIS Certificate in Canada, employees must participate in a WHMIS course that covers the following topics:
+WHMIS education and training is a legal requirement for all employees who come into contact with hazardous materials or controlled products in the workplace.

 3. Safety Data Sheets (SDSs)